High availability

 sudo pkg install hapee-extras-vrrp

 2. Edit the VRRP configuration /etc/hapee-extras/hapee-vrrp.cfg.
-It must be almost exactly the same as the file on the active load balancer, except:
+It must be exactly the same as the file on the active load balancer, except for these differences:

-• change the priority field in the vrrp_instance block to have a lower number than the active node; the load balancer with the highest priority is promoted to be the active node.
+• Change the priority field to have a lower number than the active node.
+The load balancer with the highest priority is promoted to be the active node.
 For example, if the priority on the active node is 101, then set the backup node’s priority to 100.

 hapee-vrrp.cfg